NovaSoftworks/fndry-foundation/README.md

 For the deployments to work, ensure that:
 - The [bootstrap layer](https://github.com/NovaSoftworks/fndry-bootstrap) has been successfully deployed
-- The `nvcld-foundation-infra-sa` service account has been created with appropriate permissions and Workload Identity Federation granting access from this repository
+- The `foundation-infra-sa` service account has been created with appropriate permissions and Workload Identity Federation granting access from this repository